openshift/installer/README.md

 **Install Terraform**

+Tectonic Installer includes and requires a specific version of Terraform.
+This is included in the Tectonic Installer tarball.
+See the [Tectonic Installer release notes][release-notes] for information about which Terraform versions are compatible.

-This project is built on Terraform and requires version 0.9.4.
-Download and install an [official Terraform binary](https://releases.hashicorp.com/terraform/0.9.4/) for your OS or use your favorite package manager.
+Download and install the included Terraform binary for your OS or use your favorite package manager.

 **Choose your platform**